-- Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is an increase. - Compared with last week, the signal has increased rapidly across the region. - The high signal level indicator was triggered at Gowerton during the last reporting period.
-Also, the rapid increase indicator was triggered at all sites in the region.
-Also, the increasing signal level indicator was triggered at Garnswilt and Gowerton. - There was one sample missing from each of Gowerton, Llanelli Coastal and Parc-Y-Splott, and two samples missing from Garnswllt.
+- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has increased across the region.
+However, the signal decreased at Parc-Y-Splott. - The Rapid Increase indicator was triggered at Garnswllt during the last reporting period.
+Also, the Increasing Signal Level indicator was triggered at Gowerton. - There was one sample missing from each of the sites in the region.